starkfell/starkfell.github.io/_posts/2017-01-02-deploying-hadoop-in-azure-using-ambari.md

 # Deploying the Hadoop Cluster using Ambari

+For this section, the Ambari Web UI will be [**http://rei-ambarisrv-iy.westeurope.cloudapp.azure.com:8080**](http://rei-ambarisrv-iy.westeurope.cloudapp.azure.com:8080).

-Once the ARM Template Deployment is complete, use the following syntax access the Amabari Web UI.
+Once the ARM Template Deployment is complete, use the following syntax to access the **Ambari Web UI**.

 ```powershell
 http://<AMBARI_SERVER_NAME>.<LOCATION>.cloudapp.azure.com:8080
 ```

-For the rest of this section, the Ambari Web UI will be **http://rei-ambarisrv-iy.westeurope.cloudapp.azure.com:8080**

 ![deploying-hadoop-in-azure-using-ambari-000]({{ site.github.url }}/media/deploying-hadoop-in-azure-using-ambari-000.jpg)